 - Arun Tiwari: BSc in Chemistry.
-Joined Bank of Baroda as PO in ’79. right now CMD of Union bank of India.
+Joined Bank of Baroda as PO in 1979.
+Right now CMD of Union bank of India.

-- KR Kamath: Did B.Com from Mysore, joined Corporation Bank as officer trainee ‘77.
-Today he is CMD of Punjab National Bank.
+- KR Kamath: Did B.Com from Mysore, joined Corporation Bank as officer trainee 1977.
+He was appointed as the CMD of Punjab National Bank.

-- Arundhati Bhattacharya: Done BA in literature, joined SBI as PO back in ‘77.
-Today she is the Chairman of SBI.
+- Arundhati Bhattacharya: Had Done BA in literature, joined SBI as PO back in 1977.
+She was the Chairman of SBI from 2014 to 2017.

 - K. Dubey: MA in English, LLB, joined Punjab National Bank in ’77 as a management trainee (MT).
 Today he is CMD of Canara Bank.

-While on job, here are some of the important responsibilities of probationary officer in banks.
+While on job, here are some of the important responsibilities of a probationary officer in banks.

-- Service Customers: All banks rely on customers for their business.
-So servicing the customer is the foremost necessity for an officer by giving them the information they asked.
+- Service to Customers: All banks rely on customers for their business.
+So servicing the customer is the foremost necessity for an officer by giving them the information they ask for.

-- Bring New Business: Since you are dealing with customers directly, it is naturally expected of you to promote various products of the bank & its partners to them.
+- Bring New Business: Since a PO deals with customers directly, it is naturally expected of him to promote various products of the bank & its partners to them.
 It may include fixed deposits, insurance policies, mutual funds, credit cards etc.,

-- You may be required to travel to their place if required as public sector banks don’t employ marketing/ sales executives separately.
+- He may be required to travel to their place if required as public sector banks don’t employ marketing/ sales executives separately.

-- Although there won’t be any pressure on you to sell these stuff initially, you will have targets & deadlines for each as months pass.
+- Although there won’t be any pressure on him to sell these stuffs initially, he will have targets & deadlines as months pass.

 - Handle Cash: Cash disbursal & collection from cashiers are normally done through the counters manned by clerks.

-- Incase of heavy crowding, a parallel counter will be opened & you may be required to perform the clerical activities as well.
-Such a situation may arise if the cashier post is vacant or he/ she has gone on leave.
+- In case of heavy crowding, a parallel counter will be opened & he may be required to perform the clerical activities as well.
+Such a situation may arise if the cashier’s post is vacant or he/ she has gone on leave.

-- For this purpose, PO`s will also be trained on the transaction software too.
+- For this purpose, POs will also be trained on the transaction software too.
 Many officers have also reported of loading the ATM machines with cash every morning.
-So you would also need to keep track of the ATM activity, if the branch has one attached to it.
+So he would also need to keep track of the ATM activity, if the branch has one attached to it.

 - Payment Clearances: Although a clerk performs most cash transactions, some payments by way of cheque, DD, NEFT/ RTGS beyond a certain amount need to be authorized & cleared only by a person of officer cadre.